supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Create a Log Analytics Workspace.
+- Task 1: Create a Log Analytics Workspace
-- Initialize the Microsoft Sentinel Workspace.
+- Task 2: Initialize the Microsoft Sentinel Workspace
-- Create a Watchlist.
+- Task 3: Create a Watchlist
-- Create a Threat Indicator.
+- Task 4: Create a Threat Indicator.

 ## Estimated timing: 90 minutes